-The intervertebral disc has several important functions, including functioning as a spacer, as a shock absorber, and as a motion unit:
+The intervertebral disc has several important functions, serving as a:

 In This Article: